 One of the foundations of Chinese medicine is a theory called the 5 Elements, which include Wood, Fire, Earth, Metal, and Water.
 Each of these elements has a predictable set of characteristics and relationships with the other 4 elements.
 What is amazing is that in Chinese medicine, each of these also has corresponding physical and emotional features that can help us understand imbalances within ourselves and in our kids.
-Here is a brief look at each of the elements and their associations with some of the challenges kids face as they head back to school.
+Here is a brief look at each of the elements and their associations with some common challenges kids can face.

 We encourage our kids to have direction but also to be adaptable: like young saplings that grow tall but that can bend when the wind changes.
 Too much change however can push that flexibility to its limits and lead to resistance and irritability.
 One of the biggest challenges, as we head back into the new season, is scheduling.
 Whether this time of year means activities are about to ramp up or dial down, they are probably going to change and gradual transitions of daily routines, like meal and bedtime, can make it smoother.